An Odd Work of Grace

 Ironically, in the evolving Reformed tradition, the clustering of Protestant groups around individual theological voices, the multiplication of Protestant theological traditions, and the collapse of traditional forms of Christian worship into the defining Protestant act of preaching recreated in the Puritan Minister the authority of the Medieval priesthood.
 The Catholic priest was a man set apart because he could work the miracle of transforming bread and wine into the literal Body and Blood of Christ; the Protestant preacher was a man set apart because he could, with his words, work the miracle of evoking the experience of conversion in the hearts of his listeners.
 In both cases, the ordained minister was the central actor, performing the role of the Man of God before a passive congregational serving as his audience.

-One further sign of this reinvention of the clergy caste is the way in which proposed Puritan alternatives to the Book of Commmon Prayer reduced the role of the laity in public worship.
+One further sign of this reinvention of the clergy caste is the way in which proposed Puritan alternatives to the Book of Common Prayer reduced the role of the laity in public worship.
 All the various liturgies in the Book of Common Prayer include the active participation of all members of the congregation, whether this be through call-and-response interchanges (“The Lord be with you./And with thy Spirit”) or corporate recitations of prayers, confessions, canticles, and so forth.
-Puritan alternatives drastically reduced these interchanges or collaborative recitations; the essential passivity of the congregation was once more reaffirmed.
+Puritan alternatives, offered in the late 16th century in books such as A booke of the forme of common prayers, administration of the Sacraments, &c. agreeable to Gods Worde, and the vse of the reformed Churches (1587)21 delete such interchanges and other signs of active congregational participation in favor of lengthy prayers delivered by the minister.
+Other differences indicating important theological distinctions include prayers of confession without texts for absolution, absence of of lectionaries for guiding public readings of scripture, abandonment of any of the historic Creeds, emphasis on the sermon as the essential reason for gathering listeners,22and a communion service without a recitation of any of the Biblical Institution Narratives of the Last Supper.
+As a result, the essential passivity of the medieval congregation was once more reaffirmed.

 As we will see, in Cranmer’s liturgical scripting all members of the community have their roles and their voices.
-This is especially visible in Cranmer’s recasting of the rite of Holy Communion,where the celebrating priest is not the unique holy man, but the coordinator and enabler of the liturgy, the “work of the people.”
+This is especially visible in Cranmer’s recasting of the rite of Holy Communion, where the celebrating priest is not the unique holy man, but the coordinator and enabler of the liturgy, the “work of the people.”
 He is not the only active person in the service, nor are his congregation merely the passive observers of his actions.
 All participate, their different roles uniting in the one corporate action.
-On this subject, see Griffiths, Bibliography, p.
-8.
+23

 The answer to the question of how we know if we are saved that was provided by Cranmer and his colleagues was, of course, that assurance comes through participation in the corporate, public life of the Church as enabled by the hierarchy of the ordained ministry and use of the Book of Common Prayer.
 The individual believer is fulfilled in the faith through participation in this life of corporate worship.
 To use the words of Peter White, the theology of the Church of England was “neither oppressed by a doctrine of total depravity nor so obsessed with the dangers of Pelagianism that it is afraid to admit the co-operation of the will with grace.”
-Peter White, Predestination, policy, polemic: Conflict and consensus in the English Church from the Reformation to the Civil War (Cambridge, 1992), p.
-85.
+24.

 In Germany and Northern Europe, reasons for the break with Rome were primarily theological, however much their social and political contexts influenced the ways in which the course of the Reformation played out.
 In England, however, the specific catalyst for the Reformation was pragmatic.
 England’s break with Rome was provoked by Henry VIII’s reaction to the Papacy’s refusal to grant him an annulment of his marriage to Catherine of Aragon.
 Initially, of course, Henry had responded negatively to Luther’s break with Rome; in the early 1520’s, his 1521 anti-Lutheran pamphlet Assertio Septem Sacramentorum or Defence of the Seven Sacraments earned him the title of title “Fide Defenso,” or “Defender of the Faith” from Pope Leo X. Beginning in the late 1520’s, however, Henry sought a papal dispensation so he could divorce Catherine and marry again to provide security for the Tudor dynasty by provision of a male line of succession.